jrandj/aws-security-specialty/README.md

 ### Troubleshoot key management.

 1. Break down the difference between a KMS key grant and IAM policy.

+    * The Key Policy is a resource based policy attached to the CMK, it defines key users and key administrators and trusted external accounts.

+    * The IAM Policy is assigned to a User, Group, or Role, and defines the allows actions e.g. kms:ListKeys.

 1. Deduce the precedence given different conflicting policies for a given key.